 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.

-• Driver’s license suspension: Your Washington insurance provider is legally required to inform the state if your insurance is canceled.
-This likely triggers a driver’s license suspension, as you must still maintain SR-22 coverage for the mandated period.
+• Driver’s license suspension: Your insurance company is required to inform the state if your SR-22 is canceled.
+This will likely lead to your driver’s license being suspended.

-• Extended probationary period: If your Washington SR-22 requirement was part of a probation period for a driving offense, cancellation might restart the clock.
+• extended probationary period: If your SR-22 was a condition of probation for a driving offense, canceling it could reset the probation clock.

 How to get an SR-22 removed in Washington